nilay121/Next-word-prediction-Sentence-Geneartion/README.md

 # Next-word-predictor-model
 A Bidirectional LSTM based language processing model that predicts the next word based on the previous words.<br>
+The model is also capable of generating a sentence of arbitrary length based on given words.<br>
 I have used news headlines dataset to train the model.<br>
 I have used various text processing with concept of word embedding.<br>